pantherfoundation/trusted-setup-ceremony-testing/README.md

 - `--rm` - Automatically removes the container after execution
 - The image supports both AMD64 (x86_64) and ARM64 architectures

+### Verification Technical Details

+The verification process:
+1. Uses snarkjs `zkvi` command to verify each contribution
+2. Compares each contribution against the initial setup using the PTAU file
+3. Requires approximately 8GB RAM for verification
+4. Can take 5-15 minutes to complete depending on hardware

 ## Coordinator Instructions

 If you are coordinating the ceremony:

 1. Initialize the repository by copying the r1cs and zkey files to the `contributions/0000_initial` folder
 2. Push this initial setup to the repository
+3. Regular verification helps ensure the integrity of each contribution
+4. Monitor the verification summary table for any failed verifications